mrehkopf/vcs/README.md

 # VCS
 A third-party capture tool for Datapath's VisionRGB range of capture cards.
-Greatly improves the hardware's suitability for dynamic VGA capture (e.g. of retro PCs) compared to Datapath's own capture software.
-Is free and open-source.
+Greatly improves the hardware's suitability for capturing dynamic VGA signals (e.g. of retro PCs) compared to Datapath's bundled capture software.

 VCS interfaces with compatible capture hardware to display the capture output in a window on your desktop.
 Additionally, you can apply filters, scalers, anti-tearing, and various other adjustments to the output before it's displayed.
-A more complete list of VCS's features is given, below.
+A more complete list of VCS's features is given below.

-You can find a binary distribution of VCS on [Tarpeeksi Hyvae Soft's website](http://tarpeeksihyvaesoft.com/soft/).
+Starting from version 1.4.2, you can obtain a binary distribution of VCS for Windows for a nominal fee via Tarpeeksi Hyvae Soft's [website](http://tarpeeksihyvaesoft.com/soft/).
+Alternately, you can build it yourself from the source code provided in this repo for either Windows or Linux.
+You'll find build instructions in the [Building](#building) section of this document.

 ### Features
 - On-the-fly frame filtering: blur, crop, flip, decimate, rotate, sharpen, ...